-ENGLISH 10- AMERICAN LITERATURE I 122 Full Year - College Prep
+ENGLISH 10-AMERICAN LITERATURE I

+122 Full Year - College Prep

 The English 10 College Prep course will provide students the same chronological overview of the first 300 years of the American literary tradition as the Honors class at a less accelerated pace.
 Study will include the writings of numerous literary periods, including early settlement, the American Revolution, Romanticism, Transcendentalism, Realism, Naturalism, and others.
 The primary goals of the course are to develop students' understanding of literature as a reflection of the cultural and historical context in which it is written and to seek answers to the question of what it has meant to be an American at different times in our nation's development.
 Throughout the year, students will focus on a wide variety of literary genres including non-fiction, poetry, short stories, essays, and novels.
 The course will also emphasize expository writing by focusing on developing fluency with the format and skills learned in ninth grade.
 Students will be expected to write increasingly sophisticated essays that use a clear thesis statement, fluid transitions, well-selected evidence, critical commentary, and MLA citation format.
 Students will engage in regular vocabulary study in order to become more precise in their oral and written communication.
 Grammar instruction is responsive to the needs of the students as determined by errors found in their written work.
-Prerequisite: successful completion of English 9.

-ENGLISH 11 - AP LANGUAGE AND COMPOSITION 130 Full Year - Advanced Placement
+ENGLISH 11 - AP LANGUAGE AND COMPOSITION

 In addition to providing an accelerated study of American literature from 1900 through the present, junior AP English presents ambitious students with a college freshman English curriculum that focuses upon various forms of rhetoric.
 Students will learn to discern authors' purposes and strategies and will seek to master control of their own writing for various purposes and audiences.
-The course prepares students for the College Board's national AP exam in English Language and Composition, a required undertaking for all who enroll.
 The challenging titles studied in this course are aligned with those suggested by the College Board.
+Students are required to take the Advanced Placement Exam at the end of the year.

 Prerequisite to enter AP level from honors: A final grade of "B-" in English 10H.